walnut07/kurumi-blog/blog/posts/path.md

 We'll cover PATH first, and then dive into .zshrc/bash_profile to deepen our understanding.

 ## What is PATH?
-In short, PATH is a list of directories that your shell searches for executable files.
+In short, **PATH is a list of directories that your shell searches for executable files.**
+The variable PATH can look like this: /usr/local/bin:/usr/bin:/bin, which represents a list of directories.
 ![Terminal/Shell searching commands in PATH](https://drive.google.com/uc?id=1MJIi-OanQPmrZwEVXO0CMGZ4jxCqLs_9)

-For example, if you type `ls` in your shell, your shell will search for the executable file `ls` in the directories listed in PATH.
+For example, **if you type `ls` in your shell, your shell will search for the executable file `ls` in the directories listed in PATH.**
 In other words, an executable file for the command `ls` is somewhere in the directories listed in PATH.

 I'll guide you through the process of finding the executable file for `ls` in PATH.